 In fact, the Aqua Blu’s sleek form and aesthetic has far more depth and story than her modern appearance would first suggest.

-Part of the intrigue of the Aqua Blu, and indeed why we fell in love with this unique cruise ship enough to make it part of our Aqua Expeditions family, is her remarkable heritage as the former British Royal Navy Explorer HMS Beagle.
+Part of the intrigue of our Indonesia cruise, and indeed why we fell in love with this unique cruise ship enough to make it part of our Aqua Expeditions family, is her remarkable heritage as the former British Royal Navy Explorer HMS Beagle.